huth2015/ECO5445F19/demo_02_version_control/README.md

 6. If you have access to this repo, it will initialize the content to your new repo.
 7. This repo is ready to be cloned to your local machine.
 Use the ```git clone``` command as usual.
 8. In order to pull any new content to the original repo, this original repo will have to be set as the upstream repo.
-After cloning the new repo to your local machine and enter the following
+After cloning the new repo to your local machine, enter a command like the following

 ```
 git remote add upstream https://github.com/UpstreamGitUserName/UpstreamRepoName.git